No. 485 Squadron RNZAF: Background

 In the mid-1930s, the Royal Air Force (RAF) was in the process of expanding and required an increasing number of suitable flying personnel.
 A number of schemes were implemented for New Zealanders to obtain short-service commissions in the RAF with the intention of then transferring to the Royal New Zealand Air Force (RNZAF) in the future.
 This led to over 500 New Zealanders serving in the RAF by the time of the outbreak of the Second World War.

 At around the same time there was discussion between the governments of Britain, Australia, Canada and New Zealand to facilitate the co-ordination of training of air crew in the event of hostilities.
 This led to the implementation of the Empire Air Training Scheme (ETAS) in December 1939.
-Under this agreement, New Zealand committed to initially supply 880 full trained pilots for the RAF, with another 520 pilots being trained to an elementary standard annually.
-As each of the Dominion governments desired its personnel to serve together, the ETAS had a clause, Article XV, that allowed for the establishment of squadrons with personnel from the respective countries.
-In theory, the Dominions would supply the ground crew as well as flying personnel.
-However, in New Zealand's case, there was a reluctance to maintain RNZAF squadrons in Britain so the decision was made to allow for the formation of squadrons within the RAF designated as being New Zealand.
-These squadrons, known as Article XV squadrons, were formed around a cadre of New Zealand flying personnel already serving in the RAF but supplemented by newly trained pilots from the RNZAF, with administrative and ground crew being predominantly British.
+Under this agreement, the RNZAF was to initially supply 880 full trained pilots for attachment to the RAF, with another 520 pilots being trained to an elementary standard annually.
+As each of the Dominion governments desired its personnel to serve together, the ETAS also had a clause, Article XV, that required the British Air Ministry to establish, pay and equip new squadrons belonging officially to the three Dominion air forces, for service within RAF formations.
+In theory, the Dominions would supply the ground crew as well as flying personnel for these "Article XV squadrons".
+However, in New Zealand's case, there was a reluctance to maintain fully-fledged RNZAF squadrons in Britain, so the decision was made to allow for the formation of squadrons within the RAF designated as being New Zealand.
+The New Zealand Article XV squadrons were formed around a cadre of New Zealand flying personnel already serving in the RAF, supplemented by newly trained pilots from the RNZAF, while their administrative and ground crew were predominantly British.